Thursday, 9 July 2026

 • Life is complex, uncertain, and unpredictable.

-• Nature has its own objective; it is not to fulfil our desires.
+• Nature has its own objective - it is not to fulfil our desires.

 • The World is a play of many forces, and Life is a struggle between competing forces.
 Our will is neither the only will nor the all-powerful will that determines our Life.

-• The underlying truth is that the human mind is incapable of making a decision.
+• The fundamental truth is that the human mind is incapable of making a decision.
 We need to transcend the human mind and know through the soul.
 Until we have found our soul, we remain in doubt and do not know the true purpose of our Life.

 • Until we find the real purpose of our lives, we need to pick up a temporary purpose in our lives.
 Learn from the experiences of Life, explore ourselves, and move closer to the true purpose of our lives.